2i2c-org/2i2c-org.github.io/content/blog/2025/openscapes-workshop/index.md

 Openscapes recently hosted a workshop attended by 401 participants from 68 countries to learn how to use airborne data and machine learning for environmental research!

-The impact of 2i2c's service meant that participants from all over the world could easily access a stanardized compute and NASA Earthdata data in the cloud for a seamless learning experience.
+The impact of 2i2c's service meant that participants from all over the world could easily access standardized compute and NASA Earthdata data in the cloud for a seamless learning experience.

 ## Learn more